-Early physiological work on opponent mechanisms $^{22-24}$ focused on the LGN, which is in many respects easier to record from than retina, though it was soon clear32 that the properties of neurons in LGN simply mirrored those of retinal ganglion cells.
-(The properties of ganglion cells in turn probably reflect those already present in midget bipolar cells, making bipolar cells the likely site of origin of color opponency.33) This work established the existence of two broad classes of color-opponent neurons, tuned to red-green and blue-yellow variations, respectively, and a third class of neuron that had spectrally broadband tuning, corresponding approximately to the luminosity function, V{λ} .
-It offered powerful confirmation of an idea that had been hard to establish psychophysically,21 and it revealed23 some striking parallels between the behavior of neurons and the behavior of psychophysical observers.
+Early physiological work on opponent mechanisms $^{22-24}$ focused on the LGN, which is in many respects easier to record from than retina, though it was soon clear that the properties of neurons in LGN simply mirrored those of retinal ganglion cells.
+(The properties of ganglion cells in turn probably reflect those already present in midget bipolar cells, making bipolar cells the likely site of origin of color opponency.)
+This work established the existence of two broad classes of color-opponent neurons, tuned to red-green and blue-yellow variations, respectively, and a third class of neuron that had spectrally broadband tuning, corresponding approximately to the luminosity function, $V{\lambda}$ .
+It offered powerful confirmation of an idea that had been hard to establish psychophysically, and it revealed some striking parallels between the behavior of neurons and the behavior of psychophysical observers.
 Although color-opponent neurons fell into two dominant clusters that had distinctively different chromatic signatures, these were not sharply segregated in the early work.
-The later introduction of methods that characterized the responses to small signals-modulations of the visual stimulus about a constant mean luminance and chromaticity34-coupled with our modern knowledge of the cone fundamentals27 made it easy to demonstrate that the chromatically opponent neurons fell into discrete groups, one that receives inputs from only L and M cones and another that receives strong inputs from S cones.34 Until recently, both types of chromatically opponent neurons were associated with the pathway that originates in midget ganglion cells and projects to cortex through the parvocellular (P) layers of the LGN; the broadband neurons were associated with the pathway that originates in parasol ganglion cells and projects to cortex via the magnocellular (M) layers of the LGN.
-It is now clear that neurons that receive strong inputs from S cones are not P cells but are neurochemically35 and anatomically36 distinct and form pathways that project distinctively to LGN37 and cortex.38 of these mechanisms with three postulated on psychophysical grounds belies a physiological organization that is surprisingly complex and largely invisible to psychophysics because much of it involves linear mechanisms.
+The later introduction of methods that characterized the responses to small signals-modulations of the visual stimulus about a constant mean luminance and chromaticity-coupled with our modern knowledge of the cone fundamentals made it easy to demonstrate that the chromatically opponent neurons fell into discrete groups, one that receives inputs from only L and M cones and another that receives strong inputs from S cones.34 Until recently, both types of chromatically opponent neurons were associated with the pathway that originates in midget ganglion cells and projects to cortex through the parvocellular (P) layers of the LGN; the broadband neurons were associated with the pathway that originates in parasol ganglion cells and projects to cortex via the magnocellular (M) layers of the LGN.
+It is now clear that neurons that receive strong inputs from S cones are not P cells but are neurochemically and anatomically distinct and form pathways that project distinctively to LGN and cortex.

-The spectral characteristics of the three postreceptoral mechanisms are close to what would be required for an optimally efficient representation of the chromatic statistics of natural scenes.^{39-41} The apparently neat alignment
+The spectral characteristics of the three postreceptoral mechanisms are close to what would be required for an optimally efficient representation of the chromatic statistics of natural scenes.39-41 The apparently neat alignment of these mechanisms with three postulated on psychophysical grounds belies a physiological organization that is surprisingly complex and largely invisible to psychophysics because much of it involves linear mechanisms.